kailash-manasarovar/statement/docs/timeline/2024/may.md

 - One of the vilest things the porn-gangs do is to set women and children against each other.
 - They do this relentlessly.
-- The [Ana love triangle](../2022/november.md#the-trumpet-teacher) myth is an excellent example from my story and notice the [switcheroo sedated-rape porn](../../crimes/protagonists/vidal-sastre.md#four-distinct-men) wasn't able to get started before this essential manipulation technique was in place.
+- The [Ana love triangle](../2022/november.md#the-trumpet-teacher) myth is an excellent example of this from my story and notice the [switcheroo sedated-rape porn](../../crimes/protagonists/vidal-sastre.md#four-distinct-men) wasn't able to get started before this essential manipulation technique was in place.
 - There were other examples: Trish of course, Chris BJ, all isolating tactics.
 - Online, the derogatory comments the hackers made about women, including Ana Trish and Chris BJ, were also relentless.
 - The idiots even sent me pics of 100s of women they've likely murdered.
 I mean, you can't get more stupid than this, but they do it because they think we're the idiots, and nearly all of the joy they get out of it is in letting us know what they think of us.